NicBuihner/work-tools/GSuite/ZoomSAML/README.md

 # Overview

-Use Meet.
+We're in the GSuite folder, so, use Meet.
 That said, if you are ruled by professional bureaucrats whose decision making process is as deep as best-of-five shakes of a magic eight ball, I hope this will ease your pain and assist you in wasting as little taxpayer money as possible.

 I'm assuming that you're using GSuite as your primary IDP and that you will be federating Zoom via SAML.
 I recommend this over the "Sign in with Google" or